zuozhenggh/learning-library/ospa-library/luna-labs/oci-basics-lab/OCI-Basics-Lab.md

 # OCI Basics Lab (VCN, Compute, Boot, Block Volume)

-Overview
+**Description**

-In this lab we will illustrate deploying a single instance development environment.
-We will create a compute instance with a pre-installed development environment, setup a web server, attach block volume storage, and install a simple application which will utilize the block Volume storage.
+In this lab we will illustrate deploying a single instance web application environment.
+We will create a Virtual Cloud Network (VCN), a compute instance, attach block volume storage, and install a simple application.
 Then we'll create a second compute instance that will re-use the boot volume of the first compute instance.
 And finally we'll move the application block volume to the second compute instance.

 The goal of this lab is to demonstrate basic functionality of OCI.
-You'll create a VCN, a compute instance with a developer image pre-installed, create and mount a block volume for external storage.
-And you'll demonstrate the ability to move both the boot and block volume to a new instance for portability and scaling needs.
+You'll create a VCN, a compute instance, and block volume storage.
+You'll deploy a simple web-application.
+Then you'll demonstrate the ability to move both the boot and block volume to a new instance for portability and scaling needs.

+**Lab Objectives**

+- Create a virtual cloud network
+- Deploy a Linux based virtual machine in the cloud
+- Attach block volume storage to the instance
+- Login remotely via secure connection
+- Install and configure a simple web-application
+- Terminate the instance and transfer the boot and block volumes to another instance
+- Remove the instance and associated boot and block volumes

+**Intended Audience**

+- Beginner/Intermediate technical learners
+- New to cloud
+- New to Oracle Cloud Infrastructure

+**Changelog**

+- March 19, 2020 - version 1

 ## Part 1: Obtain your credentials and login